getodk/docs/src/scan-using.rst

 With each verified and finalized scan, a new line of data will be entered into Tables.
 To view (on your device) the verified data collected in this instance: open the Tables app and select the line with your form's name listed.
 This will open up a spreadsheet of your data.
 If you need to need to edit the data in a record from here:

   1. Double tap on the cell you want to edit.
-  2. You'll be given the option to either :guilabel:`Edit` or guilabel:`Delete` that row.
+  2. You'll be given the option to either :guilabel:`Edit` or :guilabel:`Delete` that row.
 Choosing :guilabel:`Edit` will launch the form in Survey.
   3. You can change the :guilabel:`View Type`, :guilabel:`Color Settings`, and more by pressing the settings wheel and making any changes you need.

 .. image:: /img/scan-using/scan-tables-view.*